milijan-mosic/NetLook/plan.md

   [x] - Sends data every second to server via HTTP

   [] - Sends data to server via websocket
-  [] - Agent should try to send the data even if the connection is closed or server is down
+  [x] - Agent should try to send the data even if the connection is closed or server is down

   - Later